rizel10/bank_rack_api/README.md

 $ rake db:prepare
 ```

-This will run all migrations and populate the database with one test user.
+This will run all migrations and populate the database with bunch of data, including one test user.

 To start the server run